Timothy D. Murphy

 Timothy D. "Big Tim" Murphy (1885 – June 26, 1928) was a Chicago mobster and labor racketeer who controlled several major railroad, laundry and dye workers' unions during the 1910s and early 1920s.

 Life

 Born in 1885, Murphy rose to prominence at the beginning of the 20th century in the bookmaking racket with then-partner Mont Tennes.
 In the 1910s, he established an Irish American gang which became one of Chicago's most powerful early organized crime organizations.
 Murphy's gang was one of the few respected by Al Capone and the Italian American-led Chicago Outfit.

-A longtime rival of Maurice "Mossy" Enright, Murphy was suspected in his February 1920 gangland slaying.
+A longtime rival of Maurice "Mossy" Enright, Murphy was suspected in his February 1920 gangland killing.
 Murphy was released due to lack of evidence.